qiubinglin/qiubinglin.github.io/_posts/2024-04-25-GOLDFARB-Quadprog Solving Method.md

 ---

 # Basic Idea
-Use Lagrange-Multiplier method and Newton method to determine direction and step when adding every constrain.
+Use Lagrange-Multiplier method and Newton's method to determine direction and step when adding every constrain.

 # Notation
 $$